kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 The Kyma community must provide the highest possible test coverage to minimize any potential risks and ensure the release is functional and stable.

-Whenever possible, consider implementing tests that go beyond verifying the functionality of the system.
+Consider implementing tests that go beyond verifying the functionality of the system.
 This includes integration, performance, and end-to-end tests.

 ### Compliance rules

 All Kyma organization members involved in the release process comply with contribution rules defined for Kyma and ensure that all checks built into the continuous integration process pass.
-These requirements represent the absolute minimal acceptance criteria needed for a release from a compliance perspective.
-These rules can change as Kyma approaches the 1.0 release.
+These requirements represent the absolute minimal acceptance criteria needed for a release from the compliance perspective.

 Additionally, manual pre-release verification must cover these areas: